Read this divorced mom’s story about divorce at Christmas:

 I am unable to date because I am left with a deep mistrust of men.
 I want to go out and get the life I want, but I don’t have any idea what that is.
 I had the life I wanted and it has been stolen from me.

 But, for now, you need to do some deep thinking.
 What do you want?
-Marriage is not a good answer.
-It might come and it might not.
-That’s not meant to depress you, it’s just reality and out of your control (to a certain extent.)
-You need to figure out what you want out of life that has nothing to do with being a wife and mother.
+Marriage is not a good answer right now.
+That’s not to say you will never get remarried.
+But right now, this is the time to figure out what you want out of life that has nothing to do with being a wife and mother.

 I would also do these things if you aren’t doing them already: yoga, aerobic and weight lifting exercise, find faith/religion, consider talk therapy, or perhaps a life/career coach.

 Do you realize that everything I’m telling you is all good news?
 In other words, you have the rest of your life to be happy, and you have all the control over that.
-It’s time to stop feeling sorry for yourself and start rebuilding.
+It’s time to get tough and start rebuilding.
 And, what better time of year than right after the holidays to start doing that?

-Divorce at Christmas is really really tough.
+Divorce at Christmas is really really difficult and gut-wrenchingly painful.
+Get through it.
+Just get through it.
+That doesn’t mean don’t enjoy it.
+Just take it for what it is and try to enjoy what you can.
 But, let’s talk next Christmas.
 I promise the picture will look a lot different!